marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 but also as result there start be visible a lot of other troublepoints. like information, which can be critical start be randomly visible.

-also list of all listeners (which should be just for adminstrators)... goes be visible for all, who know proper string. there is some of mistakes or not proper usage design (or just do not using proper design)...
+also list of all listeners (which should be just for administrators)... goes be visible for all, who know proper string. there is some of mistakes or not proper usage design (or just do not using proper design)...